Codeception/Codeception/docs/05-UnitTests.md

 ### Using Modules

 As in scenario-driven functional or acceptance tests you can access Actor class methods.
-If you write integration tests, it may be useful to include `Db` module for database testing.
+If you write integration tests, it may be useful to include the `Db` module for database testing.

 ```yaml
 # Codeception Test Suite Configuration